-In 2009, County Executive Jim Smith introduced and the County Council approved legislation amending the Livability Code that applies to rental housing to require owners to install carbon monoxide detectors in the common areas outside of each sleeping area.
+In 2009, legislation was approved to amend the Livability Code that applies to rental housing to require owners to install carbon monoxide detectors in the common areas outside of each sleeping area.
 Under the new law, CO detectors must be installed in all rental properties, including those built prior to January 1, 2008 and therefore not covered under the state law.

 Basically, property owners have 12 months to supply and install one or more CO detectors in a central location outside of each sleeping area.
 The detectors may be hardwired with battery backup; plugged into an electrical outlet not controlled by a switch, with battery backup; or battery powered.
 Property owners must certify their compliance in writing.
 The tenant is responsible for maintaining CO detectors.

 As part of the Livability Code, the CO law is enforced by the County's Code Enforcement bureau.